Sustainability

 Less bottles, more sustainability

-We continue to reduce the use of plastic bottles, implementing water points to refill reusable glasses and bottles.
-We double the supply points at the campsite and open new dispensers in 20 restaurants in the venue, where there are also three fixed booths.
+We continue to reduce the use of plastic bottles by implementing water points for refilling reusable cups and bottles.
+We doubled the supply points in the camping area and introduced dispensers in 20 restaurants within the venue, where there are also three fixed kiosks.

 Plastic free bars and restaurants

-We eliminate plastic bottles of soft drinks in all the restaurants of the festival and replace them with reusable barrels.
+We eliminated plastic soda bottles in all festival restaurants and replaced them with reusable containers.

 40% more selective waste collection points in the festival

-We have expanded the number of containers for selective waste collection by 200.
-They are small, to reduce the visual impact and reach every corner.
-This has made it possible to strengthen selective collection thanks to public awareness and involvement.
+We increased the number of containers for selective waste collection by 200.
+They are small to reduce visual impact and reach any corner.
+This has allowed us to reinforce selective collection thanks to the awareness and involvement of the public.

 2019

-This year we begin a collaboration with the Castellón Food Bank.
-On the last day of the festival we will invite restaurants and the public to donate the food that they have left, and then redistribute them for free, through the charities associated with the Bank, to the people without resources of the whole province.
+This year we are starting a collaboration with the Food Bank of Castellón.
+On the last day of the festival, we will invite restaurants and the public to donate leftover food, which will then be redistributed free of charge through charitable organizations associated with the Bank to people in need throughout the province.

 2019